Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

 \subsection{Implementations}

-All experiments for PLMs and LLMs are conducted on two Nvidia A40 GPUs with 48GB of memory for each.
 For pre-training of the PLMs, we perform 20 epochs with a fixed learning rate of $1 \times 10^{-5}$ and a batch size of 32.
-For fine-tuning on downstream tasks, we train for 50 epochs on both the code translation and the generation tasks, ensuring full convergence.
+For fine-tuning on downstream tasks, we train each model for 50 epochs on all three tasks to ensure full convergence, and select the model that achieves the best performance on the validation set.
 Our fine-tuning framework is adapted from the replication package of CodeXGLUE’s \cite{lu2021codexglue}.
 When inference, we fetch the first output for evaluation.

-To enable direct inference by LLM, we deploy LLaMA and StarCoder locally with the model initialization and weight-loading from Hugging Face \cite{wolf2020transformers}.
+To enable direct inference by LLM, we deploy LLaMA and StarCoder locally with the model initialization and weight loading from Hugging Face \cite{wolf2020transformers}.
 Subsequently, we perform inference on code tasks using a series of basic prompts.
 To alleviate the chaos of outputs, we additionally provide a one-shot example for in-context learning and retrieve only the first output for evaluation.
-The inference process is conducted with the following decoding parameters: \textit{temperature} = 0.8, \textit{top\_p} = 0.95, and \textit{top\_k} = 50.
+The inference process is conducted with the following decoding parameters: \textit{temperature} = 0.1, \textit{top\_p} = 0.95, and \textit{top\_k} = 50.

 To mitigate the influence of randomness and enhance the reliability of the results, all experiments concerning PLMs and LLMs are repeated five times, respectively.
 Besides, we employ the non-parametric Mann–Whitney U test~\cite{mann1947test} with a two-sided hypothesis to assess whether the performance differences between experimental and control groups are statistically significant.
 For each test, the null hypothesis is defined as: ``There is no statistically significant difference between the results of the two groups.''
 All statistical tests are conducted at a significance level of $\alpha$ = 0.05, corresponding to a 95\% confidence level for determining statistical significance.
+All experiments above are conducted on six Nvidia A40 GPUs with 48GB of memory for each.
+The pre-training, fine-tuning, and inference of two PLMs across three code tasks and two PLs require 3,500 GPU-hours, while the inference of two LLMs for all experiments requires 100 GPU-hours.